Michael Best

-Michael Best & Friedrich LLP (commonly, referred to as "Michael Best") is a U.S. national law firm with more than 300 attorneys across 19 domestic offices.
-The firm ranked 169th on The American Lawyers 2021 Am Law 200 rankings.
+Michael Best & Friedrich LLP (commonly, referred to as "Michael Best") is a U.S. national law firm with more than 400 legal professionals, including more than 300 attorneys in 18 domestic offices.
+Michael Best's primary practice areas include corporate, government relations, public policy, political law, intellectual property, labor and employment, litigation, privacy & cybersecurity, real estate, regulatory, tax, and estate planning.

 History

 Michael Best was founded in 1848 by Edward George Ryan, a Wisconsin trial attorney who later served as Chief Justice of the Wisconsin Supreme Court.
 Over the course of more than a hundred and seventy years, the firm expanded throughout Wisconsin and across the country through a series of expansions and mergers, eventually growing from a small legal practice to a full-service business law firm that serves clients in the United States and across the globe.

-Practice areas

-Michael Best's primary practice areas include corporate, government relations, public policy, political law, intellectual property, labor and employment, litigation, privacy & cybersecurity, real estate, regulatory, tax, and estate planning.
-Other areas of practice the firm is known for include banking & financial services law, energy, environmental & natural resources law, and life sciences.